LoyolaChicagoBooks/introcs-csharp/rst/precedence.rst

     &&
     ||
     =  *=  /=  %=  +=  -=

+All symbols are listed at the beginning of the index.

-Grouping parentheses are encouraged with less common combinations, even if not strictly necessary.
+Parentheses for grouping are encouraged with less common combinations, even if not strictly necessary.